skip to Main Content

 Children Without Childhood (dir.
 Khadijeh Habashneh, 1972, 21min) Co-produced by the General Union of Palestinian Woman, this film from one of Palestinian cinema’s chief archivists reflects both the suffering and endurance of the orphans of Bayt Al-Sumud (The House of Steadfastness).
 Starkly revealing of the endless contradictions between international law and the reality of Palestine, Habashneh’s landmark work is an infuriating reminder that Israel’s physical violence and cultural genocide has changed little in over 50 years since this film was made.

-The screening will be followed by a discussion on the enduring legacy of the work of the PFU, and the work of artists and archivists to preserve and reconstitute the archive.
+The screening will be followed by a discussion with Professor Anandi Ramamurthy on the enduring legacy of the work of the PFU, and the work of artists and archivists to preserve and reconstitute the archive.

 About the curator